sait-wbdv/fall-2021/src/courses/cpnt260/day04.md

 title: CPNT 260 Day 4 - Mobile First Design, Flexbox, and Breakpoints
 description: Modern web crawlers search for that follow mobile first best practices.
 Today we will continue learning flexbox and also use media queries to create distinct mobile - desktop layouts.
 date: 2021-09-22
+released: true

 ---

 ## Tropy of the day: Mobile first webpage with hamburger menu

 ## Review

-- Trophies from last class
+- Flexbox Questions
+- Apply starter flexbox and styling to [today's codepen](https://codepen.io/ashlyn-knox/pen/ExXRrLY) as a class

 ### Tool Time
 - Command line zipping (Windows)